-However, at the national legislation level there are no specific regulations that impose a statutory obligation (of a public-law character) to achieve net zero emissions or climate neutrality through the use of carbon offsets by domestic companies.
-Instead, a number of national regulations and solutions personalized for specific industries are in force, which are specific tools to encourage businesses to achieve climate neutrality.

-c.
-Have there been any test cases brought against companies for undeliverable net zero strategies?

-Consequently, there have not been any prominent test cases in Poland specifically targeting companies for undeliverable net zero strategies.
+- (of a public-law character) to achieve net zero emissions or climate neutrality through the use of carbon offsets by domestic companies.
+Instead, a number of national regulations and solutions personalized for specific industries are in force, which are specific tools to encourage businesses to achieve climate neutrality. - d.
+Consequently, there have not been any prominent test cases in Poland specifically targeting companies for undeliverable net zero strategies. - e.

-d.
-Have there been any test cases brought against companies for their proportionate contribution to global levels of greenhouse gases (GHGs)?

 Similarly, there have not been any notable test cases in Poland specifically against companies for their proportionate contribution to global levels of GHGs.
 However, environmental litigation is increasing worldwide, and companies are facing more scrutiny regarding their environmental impact and sustainability claims.